-The CA piano's multi-timbral capability is limited compared to a General MIDI instrument and, if you own a GM sound module and sequencer like the ACR-20 or DRP-10, you'll probably want to use it as your multi-timbral module instead of the CA piano.
-If you have a hardware sequencer or personal computer but do not own another sound module, you can still enjoy sixteen-part multi-timbral capability with only the CA piano.
+If you own a GM sound module and sequencer like the ACR-20 or DRP-10, you'll probably want to use it as your multi-timbral module instead of the CN piano.
+If you have a hardware sequencer or personal computer but do not own another sound module, you can enjoy sixteen-part multi-timbral capability with only the CN piano.